carpentries-incubator/hpc-intro/_episodes/064-parallel.md

 - "How do we execute a task in parallel?"
 - "What benefits arise from parallel execution?"
 - "What are the limits of gains from execution in parallel?"
-- "What is the difference between inplicit and explict parallelisation."
+- "What is the difference between implicit and explicit parallelisation."
 objectives:
 - "Prepare a job submission script for the parallel executable."
 keypoints: